 A patent is a statutory right granted to an inventor for an invention under the Patents Act, 1970.
-It provides the inventor with the exclusive right to make, use, sell or import the patented product or process for a limited period.
+It provides the inventor with the exclusive right to make, use, sell, or import the patented product or process for a limited period.
+In

 An invention can be patented if it satisfies the following conditions: